 Enrol in an educational course.

-- The Indigenous Relations Society offers a self-guided Reconciliation Primer self-guided online course.
+- The Indigenous Relations Society offers self-guided online courses.

 - The University of British Columbia (UBC) is offering Reconciliation Through Indigenous Education, a 6-Week Massive Open Online Course (MOOC).

 - The University of Alberta has a free online and self-guided 12-week Indigenous Canada course.